 1. What is child sexual exploitation?

-Child sexual exploitation can involve the following: Possession, manufacture and distribution of child pornography; online enticement of children for sexual acts; child prostitution; child sex tourism and; child sexual molestation.
+Child sexual exploitation can involve the following: Possession, manufacture and distribution of child pornography; online enticement of children for sexual acts; child prostitution; and child sex tourism.

 A conviction under the Sexual Exploitation of Children statute is a felony punishable by up to (12) years imprisonment and a $10,000 fine and provides for the forfeiture of property and proceeds derived from the sexual exploitation of children.